Share and Learn from Each Other

 Our stories are powerful.
-They inform, educate and reassure.
+They inform, educate, and reassure.
 Learning what PANS is really like from families and patients provides an invaluable window into the reality of living with a PANS diagnosis.
-Every story is unique in its own way but all have an universal connection that ties our experiences together.
+Every story is unique in its own way but all have a universal connection that ties our experiences together.
 We are not alone in this diagnosis.
 We can support and learn from each other.
 Please read through the stories.
 We highly encourage you to submit your Personal Story today!

 Writing Your Story

 - Decide what to write about.
 You won’t be able to cover everything in one blog story, so choose a period, or a specific issue that you have faced.
 Here are a few suggestions:

 - What were the most severe symptoms and were treatments effective